caddyserver/examples/markdown/README.md

 ## Running Caddy

-To start Caddy with this example, simply execute `caddy -conf=Caddyfile` from this folder.
+To start Caddy with this example, simply execute `caddy` from this folder.